Chocolate4U/Iran-v2ray-rules/README.md

 ## GeoIP

+- Contains IP Addresses of all countries from Maxmind and IP2Location databases.

 - `geoip:ir`
-  Contains Iran IP addresses from Maxmind and IP2Location databases and IP addresses of Iranian messengers such as `eitaa`, `rubika`, etc.
+  Contains Iran IP addresses from Maxmind and IP2Location databases, IP addresses of Iranian messengers such as `eitaa`, `rubika`, etc. and IP addresses of `arvancloud`, `derakcloud`, `iranserver` and `parspack` CDNs.

-- `geoip:cn`
-  Contains China IP addresses from Loyalsoldier/v2ray-rules-dat repository.

-- `geoip:ru`
-  Contains Russia IP addresses from Maxmind database.

-- `geoip:us`
-  Contains United States IP addresses from Maxmind database.

 - `geoip:private`
   Contains a list of local (LAN) IP addresses.

 - `geoip:arvancloud`
-  Contains the IP addresses of ArvanCloud.ir CDN.
+  Contains the IP addresses of ArvanCloud.ir CDN. :information_source: Integrated in `geoip:ir` and no longer needed to be written as a separate rule.

 - `geoip:derakcloud`
-  Contains the IP addresses of Derak.cloud CDN.
+  Contains the IP addresses of Derak.cloud CDN. :information_source: Integrated in `geoip:ir` and no longer needed to be written as a separate rule.

 - `geoip:iranserver`
-  Contains the IP addresses of IranServer.com CDN.
+  Contains the IP addresses of IranServer.com CDN. :information_source: Integrated in `geoip:ir` and no longer needed to be written as a separate rule.

 - `geoip:parspack`
-  Contains the IP addresses of ParsPack.com CDN.
+  Contains the IP addresses of ParsPack.com CDN. :information_source: Integrated in `geoip:ir` and no longer needed to be written as a separate rule.

 - `geoip:cloudflare`
   Contains the IP addresses of Cloudflare CDN.